January 1946 United Nations Security Council election

 The first ever United Nations Security Council elections were held on 12 January 1946 during the 1st session of the United Nations General Assembly, held at Westminster Central Hall in the City of Westminster, London, England, United Kingdom.
-The elections were for six non-permanent seats on the UN Security Council for two- and one-year mandates commencing immediately upon election, and to expire upon the date of the next elections, in November 1946 and September 1947, respectively.
+The elections were for six non-permanent seats on the UN Security Council for two- and one-year mandates commencing immediately upon election, and to expire on January 1st of 1947 and of 1948 upon the assumption of office of successors elected in November 1946 and September 1947, respectively.

 Voting on membership

 The election was managed by the then-President of the United Nations General Assembly Paul-Henri Spaak of Belgium.
 All 51 then-members were to write the names of the six nations they wished to elect to the Security Council.
 No previous candidacies were made.
 New Zealand expressed its wishes for a member from the South Pacific to be elected, with Australia being the "obvious choice" in their opinion, and themselves refraining from candidacy.
 The representative of the Ukrainian Soviet Socialist Republic made a proposal for the membership to be elected, consisting of Brazil, Egypt, Mexico, New Zealand, Norway, and Poland.
 Following this proposal, the representatives of both New Zealand and Norway declined of candidating themselves.

 The results of the votes were as follows: